trougnouf/rawnind_jddc/src/rawnind/libs/README.md

 ### The Raw Sensor Data Problem

-Digital cameras capture light through a single sensor plane covered by a color filter array—most commonly the Bayer pattern, which arranges red, green, and blue filters in a specific mosaic (RGGB in a 2×2 repeating unit).
+Digital cameras capture light through a single sensor plane covered by a color filter array—most commonly the bayer pattern, which arranges red, green, and blue filters in a specific mosaic (RGGB in a 2×2 repeating unit).
 This means each pixel location records only one color channel; the camera's internal processor must infer the missing color information through demosaicing algorithms.
 Consumer cameras perform this demosaicing, apply color correction, tone mapping, noise reduction, and compression automatically, producing JPEG or similar outputs.

 For research purposes, this pipeline is problematic.
 Each processing step introduces artifacts and discards information.
 More critically, the noise characteristics of the final image bear little resemblance to the actual sensor noise, making it unsuitable for training denoising networks that must operate on real-world data.
 This motivates working with raw sensor data directly.